-Perhaps it is because you are invariably eating local produce, French cheese in particular, ripe, creamy and smelly or peppery saucisson, or ripe olives, things which you maybe wouldn't be eating back home ordinarily.
+Perhaps it is because you are invariably eating local produce, French cheese, in particular, ripe, creamy and smelly or peppery saucisson, or ripe olives, things which you maybe wouldn't be eating back home ordinarily.

 Take the whole experience a step further.
-How would it be if you were staying in a chateau with your friends and family, self catering with maybe some catering for a day or so?
+How would it be if you were staying in a chateau with your friends and family, self-catering with maybe some catering for a day or so?
 Sitting outside on the terrace overlooking the pool or indoors in a grand dining room with a huge fireplace.

-You could spend happy days touring the beautiful countryside visiting wine domaines and chateau, tasting and buying, discovering the history of the riches of the wine area, educating yourself on the fine tastes and techniques associated with an ages old tradition.
+You could spend happy days touring the beautiful countryside visiting wine domains and chateau, tasting and buying, discovering the history of the riches of the wine area, educating yourself on the fine tastes and techniques associated with an ages old tradition.

 We have made two notable additions to the chateaux rental selection recently, the BOR1301 - PROCHE BORDEAUX and BO1501 - CHATEAU COEUR DE VIGNOBLES.